hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [6:19:32](#b4qiMePP6e7uqx7gYl9oCTD-cnn9guW8UIK7pLfokKI) <hinjolicious>:
 If I can share my view, for truncated/machine math, 'quot  and 'rem can be use, with these  '// and '% symbol as the alternatives.
-For Euclidean, just use 'div and 'mod, no need for separate symbols.Ì†æÌª°
+For Euclidean, just use 'div and 'mod, no need for separate symbols.ü´°

 [6:25:43](#K4LcCB8JmBuayxGtatjSLB-A8xZlhJEVoNJ60o-jZmA) <hinjolicious>:
-those 'quot, 'rem 'div and 'mod are infix operators. and maybe also the 'quotrem and 'divmod which returns a block or pair. Ì†ΩÌ∏Ä
+those 'quot, 'rem 'div and 'mod are infix operators. and maybe also the 'quotrem and 'divmod which returns a block or pair. üòÄ

 [18:14:50](#5vM2WAGukj0uAlhUiHbtbyTSX3hhBz0hK2bhjaqnvhM) <greggirwin (Gregg Irwin)>:
 `quot` is a tricky term, as it is also used in Lisp as `quote`, to suppress evaluation.
 Red has `quote`, but I would prefer that to be `lit` as "literal" is already part of our terminology with `lit-word`.
 Red also tries to use full words when possible, though not always of course. e.g. the choice of whether to alias `absolute` as `abs` has settled on not having the alias as standard, but people can create their own or use it in dialects. `div` also has a different meaning, as in layout (HTML).
 Red doesn't use it for that in VID, but something like it could exist.
 Also, just the abbreviation doesn't make the difference in behavior clear, which is another goal.